skore/laravel-query-builder/README.md

 This package allows you to filter, sort and include eloquent relations based on a request.
 The `QueryBuilder` used in this package extends Laravel's default Eloquent builder.
 This means all your favorite methods and macros are still available.
 Query parameter names follow the [JSON API specification](http://jsonapi.org/) as closely as possible.

+## Important!

+This package is a fork of spatie/laravel-query-builder as it adds additional features that were removed and unmaintained.

+We'll keep them updated ASAP if possible (or raise an issue instead).

+**Differences between Spatie's and ours:**

+- Appended attributes were added back: [Check their documentation here](https://spatie.be/docs/laravel-query-builder/v4/features/appending-attributes)

 ## Basic usage

 ### Filter a query based on a request: `/users?filter[name]=John`: